Aditya-Kush/TR-104-DAILY-DIARY/day_50.md

 ---

 ## Introduction:
-In this approach, The algorithm works with unlabeled data to identify hidden patterns, groupings or structures without predefined labels or categories.
+In this approach The algorithm works with unlabeled data to identify hidden patterns, groupings or structures without predefined labels or categories.

 1. Clustering: It focuses on grouping similar data points together with popular algorithms like K-Means and Hierarchical Clustering.
 These algorithms partition the data into clusters, where points in the same group are more similar to each other than to those in other groups.